 According to Fang.com, office space in Lujiazui area has an average monthly rent of around RMB 300 per square metre, which means that if the project’s new owners achieve similar rates, the 36,000 square metre office tower could bring around RMB 10.8 million per month in rent to the insurer.

 For Shanghai Land, this December deal is the second time in less than two months that it has raised cash through a transaction with a mainland insurance giant.

-In October, the state-backed developer joined with China Resources Land and China Life Insurance to launch a RMB 15 billion ($2.7 billion) real estate investment fund targetting investments in office properties, hotel projects, commercial properties, rental apartment projects, and related service projects, according to an announcement by China Life, which which has $520 billion in assets under management and is ranked as the mainland’s largest insurer.
+In October, the state-backed developer joined with China Resources Land and China Life Insurance to launch a RMB 15 billion ($2.7 billion) real estate investment fund targetting investments in office properties, hotel projects, commercial properties, rental apartment projects, and related service projects, according to an announcement by China Life, which has $520 billion in assets under management and is ranked as the mainland’s largest insurer.

 In July of this year, a China Life competitor, China Pacific Insurance (CPIC) led the RMB 13.6 billion purchase of a commercial site near Shanghai’s Huaihai Lu.
-The locally-based financial services firm took a 70 percent stake in the project near Xintiandi, with Shui On Land holding 25 percent and local developer Shanghai Yongye Group chipping in for the remaining five percent.
+The locally based financial services firm took a 70 percent stake in the project near Xintiandi, with Shui On Land holding 25 percent and local developer Shanghai Yongye Group chipping in for the remaining five percent.